Xi’s US policy comes under the lens, two generals ask for a re-think

 McGregor writes warning that China should never knock on America's door and make a loud announcement that I shall surpass you, replace you and the be the world's number one.
 He says that Dai seems to concede that China has gotten ahead of itself, but also adds that these dissonant notes may not make much of a difference in Xi's thinking.

-General Dai further says that the China and US have had a very close trade relationship, but the Trump administration has now branded Beijing as a trade terrorist.
-He also says that US has been united at the domestic front, but adds that China needs to understand that China is not a paper tiger, but a real tiger that kills people.
+General Dai further says that China and US have had a very close trade relationship, but the Trump administration has now branded Beijing as a trade terrorist.
+He also says that the US has been united at the domestic front, but adds that China needs to understand that China is not a paper tiger, but a real tiger that kills people.

 NSA Doval led panel discusses sustained diplomatic-political efforts with China

 An article in the South China Morning Post in May this year, while quoting Major General Qiao Liang said that Beijing should not consider the pandemic as an opportunity to take back Taiwan by force.
-He said that this could be used by the US and its allies too impose sanctions on China and this would stop Beijing from importing resources for its industry.
+He said that this could be used by the US and its allies to impose sanctions on China and this would stop Beijing from importing resources for its industry.